jiradamugonshi/UkAccidents_mrjob_EMR/README.md

 ~~~~
 I highlight here the fact that we are using the shapefiles (.shp, .shx and .dbf) to map the car accidents coordinates to the Uk regions.

+4. After an almost one hour and half, we get the results.

+As an output we get something like this.